sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Note:

-The Red Tape Reduction Report included some analysis of current processes and timelines for LDV procurements and determined that based on the departments that participated.....
+The Red Tape Reduction Report included some analysis of current processes and timelines for LDV procurement and determined that based on the departments that participated.....
 These stats led them to their recommendation to fast track contracts under $10K 7 people across groups including the contract owner as well as the suppliers